theKashey/kashe/README.md

 What about `reselect`, a tool powering up all the `redux` ecosystem?
 Still - __single cache item__.

 - __Is it server-side friendly?__ Nope, server handles many requests from many clients, and memoized value is constantly got wiped.
-- __Is it saver-side _safe_?__ Oh no!
+- __Is it server-side _safe_?__ Oh no!
 Cross request memoization could be a killer!
 What if memoized value not got rejected??
 - __Is it test friendly?__ Nope, tests should always work the same, while memoization will make it... less predictable.

 So - it's time to fix all the problems above.